 - They are freezer-friendly.
-Uncooked croquettes are perfect for busy weeknights and days when you need to grab a quick lunch.
+Like shrimp burgers, uncooked croquettes are perfect for busy weeknights and days when you need to grab a quick lunch.

 - Versatile.
 Salmon croquettes are easy to whip up for a quick lunch or dinner.
 You can also use them to make sandwiches and wraps.

 - Affordable.
-If you are always on the hunt for budget-friendly recipes that make maximum impact, then this recipe has your name all over it.
+Like calamari, If you are always on the hunt for budget-friendly recipes that make maximum impact, then this recipe has your name all over it.

 These do sound fancy but they are made of the simplest ingredients you can find in your kitchen.
 Here’s everything you will need for this recipe:

 - Salmon.
 Opt for canned salmon that has no added oil or flavorings to it.
 Pink salmon is best, but red can also work.

 - Potatoes.
 Choose starchy potatoes that are good for mashings, such as russets or Yukon Gold.